• Skip to main content

 Non-Thermomix Instructions

 NOTE: you’ll need to have a grinder in order to be able to grind the lentils.
-Alternatively, if you cook the soup for around 30 minutes at step 3, this would cook the whole lentils prior to the soup being blended.
+Alternatively, if you cook the soup for around 30 minutes at step 3, this will cook the whole lentils prior to the soup being blended.

 1. If you have a grinder, grind the lentils for 20 seconds.
 Transfer to a bowl and set aside.